 After the wedding, Form H reports to area meetings both that the marriage has been solemnised and that it has been legally registered.
-The registering officer sends copies of Form H to the area meeting within which the meeting for worship for marriage took place, and to the area meetings where one or both of the couple are in membership, if that is different from where the marriage took place (this could require reporting the marriage to three different area meetings).
+The registering officer sends copies of Form H to the area meeting within which the meeting for worship for marriage took place, and to the area meetings where one or both of the couple are in membership, if that is different from where the marriage took place (this could require reporting the marriage to three different area meetings, if the couple getting married are each a member of a different area meeting, and the marriage is held in a third area meeting.).